 Over the past couple of years, cheap gas has inspired many utilities to turn away from coal, a move that hurt railroads' profits.
 And natural gas is becoming more widely used in transportation.
-More than 100,000 buses, trucks and other vehicles already run on it, although that figure represents only about 3 percent of the transportation sector.

 The savings could be considerable.
 The nation's biggest freight railroad, Union Pacific, spent more than $3.6 billion on fuel in 2012, about a quarter of total expenses.